Sonia2016/Datavisualizationproject2/README.md

 #### Find some samples related to bubble-chart
 We decided to work on sample codes that we found.
 ##### Action List
-- [ ] Sonia is working on relationship, cleaning data, and also some relationship implementation
+- [X] Sonia is working on relationship, cleaning data, and also some relationship implementation
 - [ ] Brindivani is working on relationship code and find some sample code for this
-- [ ] Arun is working on bubble chart with our data
+- [X] Arun is working on bubble chart with our data

 the next meeting is Monday at 11am

+### Fourth meeting - October 31
+#### Timeseries data
+We talk about our visualization on relationships and also how should present the time-series
+##### Action List
+- [ ] Sonia is working on relationship, adding agenda, when click what should appears.
+- [ ] Brindivani is working on montly term frequency
+- [ ] Arun is working on time series and frequency